 Consider the size of the bread machine pan.

 If you have a large family or want to make bread when you entertain, get a machine that will hold a recipe containing at least 3 cups of flour.
-Some will hold up to 4 to 4-1/4 cups.
+Some will hold up to 4 to 4-1/4 cups or even 6 cups.

 On the other hand, if you want a smaller loaf for just 2-3 people, you may want a machine with a smaller pan.
 Remember, homemade bread has no preservatives and can stale quickly.
 Therefore, consider how fast you can eat a loaf of bread at your house.

 Why does the shape of the pan and the number of blades matter?

 At the beginning of bread machine history, most bread machines made a loaf that was long and tall–see pan on the left above.
 It’s not the traditionally shaped loaf consumers are used to.
 Furthermore, the odd shape gave away the fact that it was baked in a bread machine.